What is pityriasis rosea?

 - Calamine lotion.
 This is a pink, watery lotion that can help stop itching.

 - Antihistamine.
 This medicine can help reduce itching.
 You can put it on the skin as a cream or take it by mouth as a pill.

 - Other anti-itch lotion or cream.
-Ask your healthcare provider about other anti-itch lotion or cream that can help relieve itching.
-He or she may prescribe a stronger medicine if drugstore medicine isn’t helping you.
+Ask your healthcare provider about other anti-itch lotions or creams that can help ease itching.
+They may prescribe a stronger medicine if an over-the-counter medicine isn’t helping you.

-If you have severe symptoms, your healthcare provider may treat you with any of the below:
+No treatment has been shown to be reliably effective.
+But if you have severe symptoms, your healthcare provider may try to treat you with any of the below:

 - Prednisone.
-This is an oral steroid medicine.
+This is a steroid medicine taken by mouth (oral).
 It can help ease severe itching if needed.